aldea-ai/open_asr_leaderboard/README.md

+If you're looking to benchmark API endpoints, refer to /api/README.md.

 # Open ASR Leaderboard

 This repository contains the code for the Open ASR Leaderboard.
 The leaderboard is a Gradio Space that allows users to compare the accuracy of ASR models on a variety of datasets.
 The leaderboard is hosted at [hf-audio/open_asr_leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard).